jamesyoung-15/FallDetection/README.md

-# Simple Action Detection
+# Simple Fall Detection
 My internship project/mini-prototype at [Intelligent Design Technology Limited](https://intelligentdesign.hk/english/) that aims to detect in real-time whether a person is falling, sitting, standing, or walking using only a camera image input.
-The project is aimed for a elderly home robot that uses Raspberry PI.
+The demo is done using pose estimation and heuristics (see below).
+This project is designed for an elderly home monitoring system that uses Raspberry PI.

 <p align="middle">
     <img src="./docs/media/demo-1.gif" width="30%" height="200px"/>